-The photo at the top of the page is from the Montessori-based Catechesis of the Good Shepherd program I had started in our church when my children were little.
+This photo is from the Montessori-based Catechesis of the Good Shepherd program I had started in our church when my children were little.
 You’ll notice that the activities are generally inexpensive and easy to set up.
 I like to keep the practical life materials the same color on one tray whenever possible to make the activity attractive – and to make it easy for children to return the materials to the proper tray.
 You can set up practical life activities however works best for you, though.

 Practical Life Activities and Links

 In addition to the preliminary exercises, there are four main areas of practical life: care of self, care of the environment, control of movement, and grace and courtesy.
-I’m going to provide links to website pages with lists of Montessori practical life activities.
 Use the activities you think will interest and benefit your child at the moment.
 Change the practical life activities periodically.

-Here are links to some pages with Montessori practical life activities:
+Here are links to some helpful pages with Montessori practical life activities:

-Blue Sun Montessori has three photos of practical life shelves with numerous activities and listings of the activities on each shelf.
+- Blue Sun Montessori (photo in the lower right of the collage) has three photos of practical life shelves with numerous activities and listings of the activities on each shelf.

 My Montessori Journey has a listing of practical life activities for the beginning of the school year.

-I have a category with many posts of practical life activities that are easy to duplicate at home.
+I have a category with many posts of practical life activities (including favorite Montessori practical life activities for toddlers and preschoolers) that are easy to duplicate at home.

 Does your child have a favorite practical life activity?